Best Gaming Keyboard Under 2500 in India (2026): 8 Boards Worth Buying

 • Alpha Esports, Indiranagar Bangalore: Redragon K552 plus a few Logitech G213 on their streaming rooms.
 Logitechs are three-plus years old and still running.

-• Echo Esports, Koramangala Bangalore: Redgear Shadow Amber across the board.
+• Echo Esports, Koramangala Bangalore: Redgear Shadow Amulet across the board.
 Honest answer when I asked why: “Bulk deal from Redgear, Indian warranty, they replace fast.”

 • Squad Gaming, Delhi: Ant Esports MK3200 full-size on all PCs.
 They stream a lot, need numpads for OBS scene switches.